-“They trusted Luzbel now known as Lucifer as a leader for them but they didn’t know that his powers at that point were limited compared to God’s.”
+They trusted Luzbel, now known as Lucifer, as a leader for them, but they didn’t know that his powers at that point were limited compared to God’s.

-“Now you have a little background from your enemies, they’re smart and can cause much trouble, but they can be driven to an agreement.
-Of course, you must possess some authority to be able to do that, and there’s where my help comes in.”
+Now you have a little background of your enemies.
+They’re smart and can cause much trouble, but they can be driven to an agreement.
+Of course, you must possess some authority to be able to do that, and that’s where my help comes in.

-“I could try to lure them into accepting a different deal but you need to be smarter than them, offer something different from what other souls have.
-Remember as a Demonica you’re meant to write down your commands so be open to pulling out your best ideas.”
+I could try to lure them into accepting a different deal, but you need to be smarter than them, offer something different from what other souls have.
+Remember, as a Demonica, you’re meant to write down your commands, so be open to pulling out your best ideas.”

-Ok, that sounds like a good plan but where am I supposed to write it down, like a journal?
+@“Okay, that sounds like a good plan but where am I supposed to write it down, like a journal?”
+Sheryl asked.

 “Yes, in fact, there’s a special book that finds its way to its owner.

 Have you ever heard of the Soul Demonica?”
+Asked the demoness.

-This cannot be happening; I couldn’t believe what I was hearing… the same fucking book I have?
+This cannot be happening; I couldn’t believe what I was hearing . . . the same fucking book I have?
 And got me into all this madness?

-“You need to remember there have been other Demonicas in the past, so you might be dragging some old dirt probably the same old things that brought you to this point.”
+“You need to remember there have been other Demonicas in the past, so you might be dragging some old dirt probably the same old things that brought you to this point.

-“Now that you’re aware of the power that book has, you will be more careful when attempting to summon entities.
+Now that you’re aware of the power that book has, you will be more careful when attempting to summon entities.
 You still have to learn how to approach them and get them to make your will, they can be stubborn but you will learn how to handle them according to your needs.”
+Expressed Lilith.

-I do have that book, but I never thought I could write in it or that it would have this connection with me.
-I do know from one experience that I had in the past that it shows information through stain-like watermarks that eventually became words.
+“I do have that book, but I never thought I could write in it or that it would have this connection with me.
+I do know from one experience that I had in the past that it shows information through stain-like watermarks that eventually became words.”
+Sheryl spoke.

 “Mmm, that’s interesting I haven’t seen that kind of Soul Demonica,